Welcome to the eIRTI

-The Interdisciplinary Research Training Institute (IRTI) promotes the career development of pre-doctoral, post-doctoral and early career scientists interested in conducting research on drug abuse among Hispanics.
-While drug abuse in the United States continues to have a disproportionate impact on ethnic minorities, particularly Hispanics, the number of researchers studying the problem remains relatively small.
+The Enhanced Interdisciplinary Research Training Institute (eIRTI) promotes the career development of pre-doctoral, post-doctoral and early career scientists interested in conducting research on substance abuse as it affects Hispanics.
+The eIRTI builds upon nine years of successful development and implementation of the research education program, IRTI.
+While substance abuse in the United States continues to have a disproportionate impact on ethnic minorities, particularly Hispanics, the number of researchers studying the problem remains relatively small.
 Moreover, few training and research centers exist that focus on current drug abuse issues among Hispanic populations.

-Congratulations to Dr. Argentina Servin ‘13 for her K23 award!
-To learn more about Dr. Servin, click here.
+Congratulations to Dr. Angela Bazzi ’10 on her R01 award!
+To learn more about Dr. Bazzi, click here.

 Congratulations to Dr. Elma Lorenzo-Blanco ’16 on her K01 award!
 To learn more about Dr. Lorenzo-Blanco, click here.

 Congratulations to Dr. Miguel Pinedo ’16 on his R01 award!
 To learn more about Dr. Pinedo, click here.